Contents

 What are web standards?

 Web standards are technologies, established by the W3C and other standards bodies, that are used to create and interpret web-based content.
-These technologies are designed to future-proof documents published on the Web and to make those documents accessible to as many as possible.
+These technologies are designed to future-proof documents published on the Web and to make those documents accessible to as many people and devices as possible.

 Structural languages